Innocent91-hub/Innocent91-hub/README.md

 - 👋 Hi, I'm Innocent Nwohiri 👋
 - Data Analyst | Business Intelligence Expert
-- 👀 I’m interested in Creativity
-- 🌱 I’m currently learning AiCE
-- 💞️ I’m looking to collaborate on creativity
-- 📫 How to reach me inwohiri@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Innocent91-hub/Innocent91-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.